-The traditional enterprise network perimeter is fading and enterprise workflows are increasingly reliant on the internet and cloud applications.
-Personal computing devices and connected industrial hardware connect to corporate networks on a daily basis, leaving many potential entry points for malicious actors.
-The evolving threat landscape requires a holistic approach to cybersecurity that considers an organization's entire network landscape.
+The traditional enterprise network perimeter is fading, and enterprise workflows are increasingly reliant on the internet and cloud applications.
+Businesses often rely on multiple cloud platforms from different providers, distributing their workloads, data, and applications across not only private networks but also public cloud infrastructure, leaving many potential entry points for malicious actors.
+Operational technology, such as manufacturing equipment, critical infrastructure, and healthcare devices, are also growing increasingly connected across all industries, providing cybercriminals yet another expanding target.
+This evolving threat landscape requires a holistic approach to cybersecurity that considers an organization's entire network landscape.

 Large incumbents maintain a strong presence in this industry as they expand traditional cybersecurity portfolios with complementary products focused on cloud services produced through a mix of internal development and acquisitions.
 Some larger disruptors also follow an acquisition strategy, acquiring smaller startups to expand their portfolios.
 These acquisitive incumbents and larger disruptors are therefore listed across multiple segments of the market map.

 The endpoint security space, in particular, has a significant incumbent presence, as traditional antivirus software vendors are adding behavior analytics and artificial intelligence to their products.
 Symantec (now owned by Accenture) and Trend Micro are some of the largest endpoint protection providers globally, each claiming more than 18% of the segment’s overall market share.

 While the market map features more endpoint security companies than any other segment, companies offering cloud security products have attracted the most private funding—more than USD 7.1 billion for the cloud network and cloud-native application security segments as of August 2021.
 Further, nine out of ten startups in this hub were established over the last decade and have collectively raised over USD 12 billion as of the same date.